dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo is a reactive framework, handling responsibilities of data change propagation and associated rendering updates behind the scenes.
 It uses a virtual DOM (VDOM) concept to represent elements intended for output, with nodes in the VDOM being simple JavaScript objects that are designed to be more efficient to work with than actual DOM elements.

-Applications only need to concern themselves with declaring their intended output structure as a hierarchy of virtual DOM nodes.
-This is typically done as the return values from individual widgets' [`render()` methods](#basic-widget-structure).
+Applications only need to concern themselves with declaring their intended output structure as a hierarchy of virtual DOM nodes, typically done as the return values from their [widgets' render functions](#basic-widget-structure).
 The framework's [`Renderer`](#rendering-to-the-dom) component then synchronizes the intended output with concrete elements in the DOM.
 Virtual DOM nodes also serve to configure and provide state to widgets and elements, by passing in properties.

 Dojo supports subtree rendering, meaning that when a change in state occurs, the framework is able to determine specific subsets of VDOM nodes affected by the change.
 Only the required corresponding subtrees within are then updated to reflect the change, increasing rendering performance and resulting in an improved user interactive experience.

-> **Be aware:** Returning virtual nodes from `render()` is the only concern applications have around rendering.
+> **Note:** Returning virtual nodes from widget render functions is the only concern applications have around rendering.
 Attempting to use any other practice [is considered an anti-pattern in Dojo application development](#widget-development-best-practices), and should be avoided.

 ## TSX Support